-Through the Partnerships Matching Funds Program, DCR allocates close to $1 million in matching funds to support capital projects at parks, beaches, and other reservations.
-Past projects through this program include:
+Through the Partnership Matching Funds Program, DCR allocates approximately $1 million in matching funds to support capital investments at parks, beaches, and other reservations.
+Note, the improvements must be on DCR property.
+Past investments through this program include:

 DCR will provide a dollar-for-dollar match to successful applicants, will consider providing a two-to-one dollar match for select projects, and will consider projects that may require more than one year to plan and complete.

 - Address the deferred maintenance needs of the agency;

 - Contain detailed, realistic cost estimates, ideally prepared after consultation with a planning or engineering professional and DCR staff;

 - Meet management goals of DCR as expressed by a master plan, management plan, or by agency staff in the absence of such plan;

 - Support a DCR property's long-term maintenance requirements;

 - Are not solely aesthetic improvements but enhance or expand public use and enjoyment;

 DCR will consider applications for projects that may require more than one fiscal year to plan and complete.